-Growth and demand are two words that best describe the real estate market in Kansas City, according to one local economist.
-It seems like Kansas City is growing everywhere you look: downtown, in the first-ring suburbs, and in the outlying areas.
+In fact, growth and demand are two words that best describe the real estate market in Kansas City, according to one local economist.
+Today, it seems like Kansas City is growing everywhere you look: downtown, in the first-ring suburbs, and in the outlying areas.

 Kansas City, Missouri (nicknamed “KC” for short) is the largest city in the state and spans the Missouri and Kansas state lines.
 Located where the Missouri and Kansas Rivers meet, KC is known for its jazz music, pro sports teams, and delicious Kansas City-style barbecue.
 The economy is diverse, and the government is pro-business, two of the many things that help keep the real estate market in Kansas City growing strong and steady.

 There are about 500,000 people in Kansas City itself and more than 2.1 million residents in the metropolitan area.
-Last year, the population of Kansas City grew faster than St. Louis and other large Midwestern cities including Cincinnati and Cleveland.
+The population of Kansas City has grown faster than St. Louis and other large Midwestern cities including Cincinnati and Cleveland.

 Key Population Stats: